Aaron Goodman enters his eighth season as an assistant coach for the Navy men's basketball program in 2012-13.

 In 2009-10, Goodman helped the Midshipmen to a 13-17 overall record and a fourth-place finish in the Patriot League at 7-7.
 The Mids were once again near the top of the Patriot League in scoring and the Mids' three-guard attack of Chris Harris, Jordan Sugars and O.J.
 Avworo were among the highest-scoring guard trios in the country, averaging over 44 points per game between them.
 Navy finished in the top three in five different categories in the Patriot League while ranking 21st and 98th nationally in three-pointers made per game and free throw percentage, respectively.

-Three years ago, Goodman helped the Midshipmen to a 19-11 overall record, equaling the most wins for the Navy program since the 1999-00 season.
+Four years ago, Goodman helped the Midshipmen to a 19-11 overall record, equaling the most wins for the Navy program since the 1999-00 season.
 On the court, the team continued to flourish, leading the league in scoring again and ranking high nationally in field goal percentage defense and free throw percentage while starting essentially a four-guard lineup for the second straight season.

-Four years ago, Navy finished second in the Patriot League with a 16-14 record, the program's best mark since 2001.
+In the 2007-08 season, Navy finished second in the Patriot League with a 16-14 record, the program's best mark since 2001.
 With its four-guard lineup that flourished offensively, the Mids were the top-scoring team in the Patriot League, while forcing the most turnovers and creating the most steals in the conference defensively.
 He has helped shape guards Kaleo Kina and Chris Harris into all-Patriot League performers, while helping Romeo Garcia earn all-Patriot League Rookie Team accolades.
 The Mids set school records a year ago in three-pointers made and free throw percentage, and forced the third-most turnovers in school history.
 Navy finished the year ranked in the top 50 nationally in scoring offense, three-pointers made, free throw percentage and steals per game.

 Prior to coming to Navy, Goodman spent the previous five years as the top assistant at Marymount University in Arlington, Va.